(Originally published in 2013.)

-“There is a lot of ruin in a nation,” wrote Adam Smith.
-His point was that it takes a long time for nations to fall, even when they’re dead on their feet.
+“There is a lot of ruin in a nation,” wrote Adam Smith, and what he meant was that it takes a long time for nations to fall, even when they’re dead on their feet.
 And he was certainly right.

 America took its fatal blow in 1913, one hundred years ago; it just hasn’t hit the ground yet.
 This is a slow process, but it’s actually fast compared to the Romans.
 It took them several centuries to collapse.